shooket/polychrome/README.md

 polychrome
 ==========

-Prototype polymer web components in chrome
+Prototype polymer web components in chrome.
+Almost there!